The Mediterranean diet adapted for the Indian kitchen (complete guide)

 The fats conversation

-Nuts and seeds, every day.
-A small fistful — almonds, walnuts, peanuts, flax, chia.
-One of the most reliably useful Med habits to keep.
+| Nuts & seeds | A daily fistful | One of the most useful Med habits to keep |

 The shift, in one sentence: more olive oil, more nuts, less refined seed oil, ghee in moderation, mustard oil where tradition calls for it.